Aman-apt/maze/README.md

 ## This project was mainly made to understand:
 - asynchronous networking(still more to learn)
-- graph traversal
+- graph traversal(still to implement)
-- crawling strategies
+- crawling strategies(same here)
 - queue management
 - link extraction pipelines